gtraiano/textstats/README.md

 ## backend
 Runs on Node.Js and uses Express.

-Prvides a REST API the performs simple text statistical analysis.
+Prvides a REST API that performs simple text statistical analysis.

 `npm start` to run, or `npm run dev` to run with nodemon for development.